Wiznet/WizFi360_arduino_library/README.md

 - [Arduino IDE][link-arduino_ide]

-Additionally, if you are using WizFi360-EVB-Pico rather than WizFi360-EVB-Shield & Arduino Mega 2560, minor settings are required in the Arduino IDE and use branch WizFi360-EVB-Pico which supports WizFi360-EVB-Pico.
+Additionally, if you are using WizFi360-EVB-Pico rather than WizFi360-EVB-Shield & Arduino Mega 2560, minor settings are required in the Arduino IDE.

 It is necessary to add a package to use the evaluation board based on RP2040, and follows below steps to setup.